ChrickeR/chricker.github.io/_pages/assignments.md

 ---
 Christoffer works from strategy to implementation.

-Christoffer have had roles like:¨
+Christoffer have had roles like:
 - Cheif Architect
 - Enterprise Architect
 - Solution Architect